sugarvoid/down-mail/readme.md

 |   O    | Throw Letter |

-Dogs will shot bones at player.
+Dogs will shot bones at player.<br>
-Rocks will fall from the top.
+Rocks will fall from the top.<br>
-Missing a letter will cause a twister to spawn, lower player mobility for a short time.
+Missing a letter will cause a twister to spawn, lower player mobility for a short time.<br>
-Spawning three twister are a bad thing

 ## Progress